Tips for Traveling Safely With Your Baby

 If you plan to be out for long periods of time, loose, long-sleeve clothing, sun hats, and screens designed to protect your baby from the sun can help prevent burns.

 9. Do not cover your baby’s car seat or stroller with a blanket in hot weather.

 Many parents think that covering up their baby’s car seat or stroller will help protect the baby from the sun.
 Unfortunately, rather than protecting the baby, this strategy could cause the baby to overheat quickly.
 That blanket traps heat within the confines of the car seat or stroller and may prevent the proper flow of oxygen.
 Instead, leave room for air to flow, which will keep your baby safer and more comfortable.

-Many of our clients at the Law Offices of George Salinas travel in the summer and throughout the rest of the year.
+Many of our clients at the George Salinas Injury Lawyers travel in the summer and throughout the rest of the year.

 By following these tips, you can increase the odds of a safe and enjoyable vacation for every member of your family, including your baby.